G. Daniel Rath, M.D., Program Director

-Dr. Rath graduated in 1985 from Vanderbilt University School of Medicine, Nashville, TN, and attended the Sioux Falls Family Medicine Residency Program in Sioux Falls from 1985-1988.
-In 2010, he completed a Geriatrics Fellowship at The University of Nebraska Medical Center in Omaha, NE.
-He was certified by the ABFM in 1988 and obtained a CAQ in Geriatrics in 2010.
-Since August 2010, he has worked at the Sioux Falls VA Healthcare System and attends for many of the fellowship’s activities at that institution.
-Some professional interests include Geriatric Medicine, Family Medicine, Preventative Medicine and Psychiatric Disorders.
+Dr. Rath graduated in 1985 from Vanderbilt University School of Medicine in Nashville, Tennessee, and attended the Sioux Falls Family Medicine Residency Program in Sioux Falls from 1985-1988.
+In 2010, he completed a geriatrics fellowship at the University of Nebraska Medical Center in Omaha, Nebraska.
+He was certified by the American Board of Family Medicine in 1988 and obtained a Certificate of Added Qualifications in geriatrics in 2010.
+Since August 2010, he has worked at the Sioux Falls Veterans Affairs Health Care System and attends for many of the fellowship’s activities at that institution.
+Some professional interests include geriatric medicine, family medicine, preventative medicine and psychiatric disorders.
 He's a past recipient of the Tracey Osborne Award in 2009 from the Nebraska Medical Directors Association.
 Dr. Rath lives in the country with his wife and four children.
 Some of his hobbies and interests include gardening, canoeing, developing his skills as an arborist and making music with friends and family.

-Dr. Thanel graduated from Creighton University School of Medicine in 1975 and did his family practice residency at Creighton-St. Joseph's Hospital in Omaha, NE.
+Dr. Thanel graduated from Creighton University School of Medicine in 1975 and did his family practice residency at Creighton-St. Joseph's Hospital in Omaha, Nebraska.
 Dr. Thanel practiced for 13 years in rural Wyoming before joining the faculty at the University of Alabama, Birmingham.
-He completed an MPH degree in Epidemiology at the UAB School of Public Health in 1993, and joined the family medicine faculty in 1993.
-He became Key Clinical Faculty for the geriatric fellowship in July 2010.
-He is Medical Director for Dow Rummel retirement complex, one of the fellowship's teaching sites.
+He completed an M.P.H. degree in epidemiology at the UAB School of Public Health in 1993, and joined the family medicine faculty in 1993.
+He became key clinical faculty for the geriatric fellowship in July 2010.
+He is medical director for Dow Rummel retirement complex, one of the fellowship's teaching sites.
 Besides geriatrics, his medical interests include rural health care issues, outpatient procedures, sonography, practice-based research and obstetrics.
-He serves as a National Advisory Faculty for Advanced Life Support in Obstetrics (ALSO).
+He serves as a national advisory faculty for Advanced Life Support in Obstetrics (ALSO).
 Dr. Thanel is married with three children.
 He and his wife and family enjoy canoeing, fishing, hunting, cross-country skiing, biking and anything else that can be done outdoors.